Robert Everist

-Several assets are lawfully held via Glosscalm Group, a Jersey-based company (see real estate investment trust).

-Criticism

-In 2009, on its centenary year, the couple closed the Attenborough School, local to them, which was bought by their childcare company in 2005 for GBP 1.2m.
-Negative media coverage claimed their holding company had pressured employees of the subsidiary into handing in notice a week before its closing.
+In 2009, on its centenary year, Everist and his wife Susan Mills closed the Attenborough School which they owned.
+A teaching union claimed their holding company had pressured employees of the subsidiary into handing in notice a week before its closing.

-Personal life

-Everist has two children from his first marriage, and three stepchildren.
-He is also an avid art collector and golfer.
 In October 2017, Everist's stepson, Charlie Mills joined the cast of Made in Chelsea, a television show on E4 which follows the lives of affluent young people living in West London.

-Golf

-Everist is a keen golfer, and has a handicap of 12.
-Everist is a member at Notts Golf Club, Hollinwell.